Canon 1D C vs 700D

-The Canon EOS-1D C and the Canon EOS 700D (labelled Canon T5i in some countries) are two digital cameras that were officially introduced, respectively, in April 2012 and March 2013.
-Both are DSLR (Digital Single Lens Reflex) cameras that are based on a full frame (1DC) and an APS-C sensor.
-Both cameras offer a resolution of 17.9 megapixel.
+The Canon EOS-1D C and the Canon EOS 700D (labelled Canon T5i in some countries) are two digital cameras that were revealed to the public, respectively, in April 2012 and March 2013.
+Both are DSLR (Digital Single Lens Reflex) cameras that are based on a full frame (1DC) and an APS-C (700D) sensor.
+Both cameras offer a resolution of 17.9 megapixels.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon 700D is considerably smaller (49 percent) than the Canon 1D C. Moreover, the 700D is substantially lighter (62 percent) than the 1DC.
 It is worth mentioning in this context that the 1DC is splash and dust resistant, while the 700D does not feature any corresponding weather-sealing.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 A larger imaging sensor (as in the 1DC) will tend to go along with bigger and heavier lenses, while more compact options are available for the smaller-sensor camera (700D).
 You can compare the optics available in the Canon EF Lens Catalog.

 Concerning battery life, the 1DC gets 1120 shots out of its LP-E4N battery, while the 700D can take 440 images on a single charge of its LP-E8 power pack.
 As can be seen in the images above, the 1DC has a battery grip built in.
 This facilitates image-taking in portrait orientation and gives it additional battery power.
 In order to provide similar functionality for the 700D, Canon provides the BG-E8 vertical grip as an optional accessory (see here on ebay).